 Graves’ eye disease (Thyroid eye disease).
 Protrusion of one or both eyes.

 Hair loss.
 Dry and itchy skin.
 Heat intolerance.

-The above list of course is not complete.
+The above list, of course, is not complete.
 Many people will experience some of the above symptoms, and others that are not mentioned here.
-However, most of the patients are not in somewhat emergency situation where their thyroid gland has to be taken out or destroyed right away.
+However, most of the patients are not in a somewhat emergency situation where their thyroid gland has to be taken out or destroyed right away.

 Here is a typical patient experience with Graves’ disease:

 Diagnosis may come after a long period of looking for answers and experiencing symptoms that are just not put together to define “Graves’ disease”.
 This was my case: I chased doctors for more than 6 months and experienced most of the symptoms listed above, just nobody was able to do the math 1+1=2 and come up with a valid diagnosis.
 At the same time I’ve met people in the past 11 years who have been in this position for years.